Gesee-y/ReactiveECS.jl/README.md

 RECS uses a **database-like memory layout** instead of archetype tables.

 How does it work?
-- Components are registered as columns.
+- Components are registered as columns with an SoA layout.
 - Entities are just rows in the table.

 The table is **dense**, ensuring maximum performances when iterating on it.